alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 - Use Amazon FSx File Gateway to provide low-latency, on-premises access to fully managed file shares in Amazon EFS.
 The applications deployed on AWS can access this data directly from Amazon EFS
 - Use Amazon Storage Gateway’s File Gateway to provide low-latency, on-premises access to fully managed file shares in Amazon FSx for Windows File Server.
 The applications deployed on AWS can access this data directly from Amazon FSx in AWS
 - Use AWS Storage Gateway’s File Gateway to provide low-latency, on-premises access to fully managed file shares in Amazon S3.
 The applications deployed on AWS can access this data directly from Amazon S3
-- ✅ **Use Amazon FSx File Gateway to provide low-latency, on-premises access to fully managed file shares in Amazon FSx for Windows File Server.
-The applications deployed on AWS can access this data directly from Amazon FSx in AWS**
+- Use Amazon FSx File Gateway to provide low-latency, on-premises access to fully managed file shares in Amazon FSx for Windows File Server.
+The applications deployed on AWS can access this data directly from Amazon FSx in AWS\*\*

 ---